-The maturity and amortisation profile of the Cover Assets may not match the repayment profile and maturities of the Mortgage Pandbrieven, therefore creating a need for liquidity solutions at the level of the Programme.
+The maturity and amortisation profile of the Cover Assets may not match the repayment profile and maturities of the Public Pandbrieven, therefore creating a need for liquidity solutions at the level of the Programme.

-The liquidity risk at Programme level is mitigated by the 180-days liquidity test provided by the Belgian Covered Bonds Regulations which requires that the Cover Assets must generate sufficient liquidity or include enough liquid assets over a period of 6 months in order to enable the Issuer to make all unconditional payments on the Mortgage Pandbrieven falling due during the following 6 months (see Section 6.2.3.4).
-To comply with the test, the Issuer is entitled to enter into a liquidity facility or to hold liquid assets (see Section 6.2.3.4).
-Under the terms of the Mortgage Pandbrieven, the Issuer furthermore has the option to subscribe to its own Mortgage Pandbrieven for liquidity purposes (including, without limitation, for transactions with the European Central Bank) (see Condition 3(g)(Redemption, Purchase and Options - Purchases) and 3(h) (Redemption, Purchase and Options - Subscription to own Mortgage Pandbrieven).
-Also, the maturity of the Mortgage Pandbrieven will automatically be extended if and to the extent that the Issuer would not be in a position to repay the Mortgage Pandbrieven within five (5) Business Days of their Maturity Date or if, on the Maturity Date, there is another Series of Mortgage Pandbrieven outstanding which was previously extended and which the Issuer fails to fully redeem on or prior to the Maturity Date.
-Any payment which is subject to such an extension shall, however, not be considered as an unconditional payment on the Mortgage Pandbrieven for purposes of the Liquidity Test.
+The liquidity risk at Programme level is mitigated by the 180-days liquidity test provided by the Belgian Covered Bonds Regulations which requires that the Cover Assets must generate sufficient liquidity or include enough liquid assets over a period of 6 months in order to enable the Issuer to make all unconditional payments on the Public Pandbrieven falling due during the following 6 months (see section 6.2.3.4).
+To comply with the test, the Issuer is entitled to enter into a liquidity facility or to hold liquid assets (see section 6.2.3.4).
+Under the terms of the Public Pandbrieven, the Issuer has furthermore the option to subscribe to its own Public Pandbrieven for liquidity purposes (including, without limitation, for transactions with the European Central Bank) (see Conditions 3(g) (Redemption, Purchase and Options - Purchases) and 3(h) (Redemption, Purchase and Options - Subscription to own Public Pandbrieven).
+Also, the maturity of the Public Pandbrieven will automatically be extended if and to the extent that the Issuer would not be in a position to repay the Public Pandbrieven within five (5) Business Days of their Maturity Date or if, on such Maturity Date, there is another Series of Public Pandbrieven outstanding which was previously extended and which the Issuer fails to fully redeem on or prior to the Maturity Date.
+Any payment which is subject to such an extension shall, however, not be considered as an unconditional payment on the Public Pandbrieven for purposes of the liquidity test.